DaveBlooman/daveblooman.github.io/_posts/2016-09-11-Consul and Service discovery, how it can help.md

 }
 ```

-Either way, you Consul cluster will know about `some-service`, what port is on and the meta data from the agent.
+Either way, your Consul cluster will know about `some-service`, what port it's on and the meta data from the agent.
 The agent data will include IP address, datacenter etc.

-When a Consul agent is started and this file is found in it's config.d directory, it will register with the cluster.
+When a Consul agent is started and this file is found in its config.d directory, it will register with the cluster.
 This will occur for every instance of the service, so you will know which servers your app is running on, what their IP's are and what port they are running on.
 Taking a closer look at the first example, there is a health check, this combined with the service information means that if your health check fails, the instance of the app will not be included when queried by consul-template.
 This is useful when you are reliant on a DB, cache, external service and it goes down for that instance, you don't want it to be in service anymore.
 This type of service availability is much more powerful than just a TCP or HTTP check, meaning much more thorough checking before a service is considered healthy.

 ### consul-template

 [consul-template](https://github.com/hashicorp/consul-template) provides a convenient way to populate values from Consul into the file system using the consul-template daemon.
 In the same way we saw values injected into an app using envconsul, we can dynamically update files and reload applications such as [HAProxy](http://www.haproxy.org/).

-consul-template will only write healthy checks of apps, so you can be sure that you services are not going to be full of healthy apps.  consul-template has a large array of options, with either a CLI or config file driven configuration.
+consul-template will only write healthy checks of apps, so you can be sure that your services are not going to be full of unhealthy apps.  consul-template has a large array of options, with either a CLI or config file driven configuration.

 Here is an example of using consul-template with HAProxy